-Gil Hanse has been chosen to fashion a new 18-hole course to the west of the existing 18-hole von Hagge layout, with work starting in 2019.
-Playing corridors were previously carved through the trees for a second course when the original was constructed but the new design will pay scant regard to what was done before.
+Gil Hanse fashioned a new 18-hole course to the west of the existing 18-hole von Hagge layout, which officially opened in July 2021.
+Playing corridors were previously carved through the trees for a second course when the original course (now called the Old) was constructed, but the latest design (named the New) pays scant regard to what was done before.

 The old adage of never judge a book by its cover also applies to golf – never form an opinion of a course by its opening hole.
 I know everything is big in the Lone Star State of the US of A, but Texan architect Robert von Hagge went WAY over the top with his design on the first hole at Les Bordes when he constructed an island green, almost completely encircled by a huge waste bunker.

 Here we go, I thought as I stepped off the green across its sleepered exit , is this going to be some Disney-type “golf on steroids” imported into the heart of France by some American madman designer?
 Thankfully, the answer to that was no; the architect has made many bold, brash and basically ballsy statements around the property, but somehow – incredibly - most of them actually work!

 The estate is enormous, as is the course itself (with many long walks from green to the next tee) but the von Hagge layout matches everything to scale.